 This post may contain affiliate links.
 Please see our disclaimer for more info.

-UPDATE 10/29/19: The Wansview K3 camera that I use is no longer available on Amazon at the time of this writing.
+UPDATE: The Wansview K3 camera that I use is no longer available on Amazon at the time of this writing AND I’ve learned that newer firmwares do not support local RTSP – blah!
 I instead am providing links to the Wansview K2 – the 720p version of the camera.
 Any camera will work as long as it has RTSP (local access) support.
 Many newer brands (such as the K5) only offer cloud only support meaning it will not work just locally with Home Assistant.

 I’ve recently become a parent, and it’s pretty epic.
 I highly recommend.
 It does come with its challenges however.
 Logistics and priorities were completely flipped up in the air.
 One of the challenges was finding an effective and secure baby monitor so that we could keep an eye on the little guy without busting the bank.
 Baby stuff can get expensive quick – I was looking to avoid spending $200 for a proprietary limited device.
 Plus many of those devices use RF so you only have a limited range and depending on interference, even more limited.